openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

    boolean
    string

-The execution of an *enabled* assertion starts from the evaluation of the *boolean* expression.
+The execution of the *enabled* assertion starts from the evaluation of the *boolean* expression.
 An error is thrown if the expression evaluates to ``false``.
-The second expression is then evaluated (if provided), and its value passes as the error argument.
+The second expression is then evaluated (if provided).
+Its value passes as the *error* argument.

-The execution of a *disabled* assertion has no effect whatsoever.
+The execution of the *disabled* assertion has no effect whatsoever.

 .. index::
    assertion